pstroe/chartering-new-realms-2024/chapter5.md

 Wendland argues that existing paradigms, such as dynamic equivalence and direct translation, often overlook the literary and rhetorical qualities of the source text.
 His LiFE model advocates for preserving these artistic dimensions while adapting the text to the linguistic and cultural norms of the target audience.
 By combining literary fidelity with functional clarity, Wendland’s approach offers a holistic framework that addresses the dual challenges of preserving theological depth and engaging diverse audiences.
 His insights provide a nuanced strategy for navigating the complexities of sacred text translation.

-Together, these works illustrate the multifaceted challenges of religious text translation, where linguistic, theological, and cultural factors intersect.
-They provide valuable theoretical and practical insights into the evolving priorities of translators.
-While Stine and Smith examine the trade-offs between readability and fidelity, Brown’s sociocognitive model situates these debates within the broader framework of human cognition.
-Adeyefa highlights the socio-linguistic forces shaping retranslation efforts, and Wendland integrates literary and functional goals to create a balanced translation strategy.

 Building on these foundations, our study employs computational text mining to trace the theological and linguistic shifts in English Bible translations over time.
 By systematically analyzing thematic patterns and linguistic trends, we provide a data-driven perspective that complements and extends the theoretical and qualitative frameworks established by prior research.

 ## Data

-The data set used to explore theological shifts over time consits of the following four English Bible versions: the King James Version (KJV), Douay-Rheims Version (DRV), World English Bible (WEB), and Open English Bible (OEB).
+The data set used to explore theological shifts over time, referred to using the following abbreviations throughout this chapter, consits of the following four English Bible versions: the King James Version (KJV), Douay-Rheims Bible (DRB), World English Bible (WEB), and Open English Bible (OEB).
 These translations reveal how language, theology, and translation philosophies have evolved, shaping readers' understanding of scripture.

-The KJV (1611) ({cite:p}`britannica_king_james_version`) and DRV (1582–1610) ({cite:p}`britannica_douai_reims_bible`) reflect formal, word-for-word approaches, preserving original structure but often making the text less accessible.
+The KJV (1611) ({cite:p}`britannica_king_james_version`) and DRB (1582–1610) ({cite:p}`britannica_douai_reims_bible`) reflect formal, word-for-word approaches, preserving original structure but often making the text less accessible.
 In contrast, the modern WEB (2000) ({cite:p}`web2000`) and OEB (2010) ({cite:p}`oeb2010`) prioritize readability, with the OEB adopting a thought-for-thought approach.
-For example, Psalm 23:2 in the KJV reads, “He maketh me to lie down in green pastures: he leadeth me beside the still waters.” while the OEB says, “He lays me down in green pastures.
-He gently leads me to waters of rest”.
+For example, Psalm 23:2 in the KJV reads, “He maketh me to lie down in green pastures: he leadeth me beside the still waters” (({cite:p}kjv1611)) while the OEB says, “He lays me down in green pastures.
+He gently leads me to waters of rest” ({cite:p}oeb2010).

-The DRV emphasizes Catholic theology, as in Matthew 6:11 (“supersubstantial bread”), while the KJV uses “daily bread.”
-The WEB and OEB, based on diverse manuscripts, aim for broader accessibility, omitting theological specifics like the Trinitarian reference in 1 John 5:7–8.
+The DRB emphasizes Catholic theology, as in Matthew 6:11 “supersubstantial bread”, ({cite:p}`drb1582`), while the KJV uses “daily bread” ({cite:p}`kjv1611`) The WEB and OEB, based on diverse manuscripts, aim for broader accessibility, omitting theological specifics like the Trinitarian reference in 1 John 5:7–8 ({cite:p}`web2000`, {cite:p}`oeb2010`).

 ```{code-cell} python
 :thebe: